CSS guide for dev dummies

 By having a scoped CSS, you have less specificity to worry about, since you don't necessarily need to override a CSS styling that is targeted for another component.
 All you need is to override base styling if required.

 These are a few things that I've used in projects to improve the quality of our CSS.
 Sometimes you might think that using a pre-processor like SCSS seems overkill for your project.
-But, the benefit of simplicity and consistency outweigh the learning curve and setup time.
+However, the benefits of simplicity and consistency outweigh the learning curve and setup time.
 I hope you've learned something from these tips.
 Have you got any CSS tips that I've missed?
 Please do let me know in the comment section below.

 Cheers!